What is the Global Partnership for Sustainable Development Data?

 What challenges does the Global Partnership aim to address?

 Important decisions affecting development around the world are often based on incomplete, inaccessible or simply inaccurate information.
 But change is underway.
-Robust and powerful data ecosystems are emerging, and new technology has improved the availability and usefulness of data.
-Open data initiatives and private actors have contributed to this trend.
+Robust and powerful data ecosystems are emerging, and new technology has improved the availability and usability of data.
 The Global Partnership seeks to:

 - INCREASE the demand and supply of credible, accurate, dynamic and disaggregated data.